swarmstack/teampass/README.md

 Edit docker-compose.yaml and replace fqdn.example.com with your swarm http address.
 TeamPass database credentials for later configuration are also found within this same file.

 MariaDB will initially deploy a container with --skip-networking enabled, which prevents TeamPass from connecting.
 You should bounce the stack after MariaDB first initializes before attempting to configure TeamPass.
-The script below will wait for the MariaDB container to come and then wait 2 minutes for it to initialize, but you can also just watch the container logs.
+The script below will wait for the MariaDB container to come online and then wait 2 minutes for it to initialize, but you can also just watch the container logs.

 ```
 docker stack deploy -c docker-compose.yml teampass